Comet McNaught: Exploration

-Period
+Orbit

 Comet C/2006 P1 took millions of years coming directly from the Oort cloud.
 It follows a hyperbolic trajectory (with an osculating eccentricity larger than 1) during its passage through the inner Solar System, but the eccentricity will drop below 1 after it leaves the influence of the planets and it will remain bound to the Solar System as an Oort cloud comet.

 Given the orbital eccentricity of this object, different epochs can generate quite different heliocentric unperturbed two-body best-fit solutions to the aphelion distance (maximum distance) of this object.
 For objects at such high eccentricity, the Sun's barycentric coordinates are more stable than heliocentric coordinates.
 Using JPL Horizons, the barycentric orbital elements for epoch 2050 generate a semi-major axis of 2050 AU and a period of approximately 92,700 years.